 - A close inner circle is far better than a million acquaintances.

-- Rosé is always a good idea (or in my case, a good craft beer).
+- Rosé is always a good idea (or a good craft beer).

 - Don’t burn bridges.
 When you do, try to mend them to the best of your ability.

-- Understand your Myers Briggs personality type, and learn how others are wired.
+- Understand your Myers Briggs personality type and Enneagram (and learn how others are wired too).
 The same is true of Gary Chapman’s Love Languages.
-Both will change how you relate to your friends, family, and loved ones.
+All three will change how you relate to your friends, family, and loved ones.

 - Learn something new every day.